 Community action case management and stabilization programs

 Family Development Services family is a core service of any community action agency.
 You will partner with a case manger to work towards self-sufficiency.
-This is a broad concept, and will include paying bills in the short term.
+This is a broad concept, and will include paying bills in the short term as well as information on increasing income and making money.
 However the focus is always on long term stability.

 Legal Assistance is often coordinated using Pro Bono Lawyer Referral Programs.
 Low income individuals and seniors can get questions answered on civil matters.
 Any type of pro bono services available are for individuals who need help with non-criminal legal matters, which can include things like domestic violence or housing discrimination.
 There are a number of other topics that can be covered by the federal government funded free legal aid programs.

 Programs for Washington children from low income families